kangjin2014/JobAdvisor/README.md

        open the address 'localhost:5010' in the browser

-       submit the resume by pressing the 'submit' button.
+       submit the resume by pressing the 'submit' button (support *.doc or *.docx files only)

 3. Spin up an ElasticSearch database running at port 9200, localhost.
 Job postings scraped from Indeed will be streamed in.
 Notice: docker should be installed.